europace/baufismart-antraege-api/README.md

 ```

 ### Set loan officer contact details
+As loan provider, update the the loan officer contact details for well informed advisors and easy conversations with sales.

 If you don't use different europace users for loan officers identity, it is helpful to set contact details for the advisors as information.

-This operation is not necessary, if your loan officers have an identity in europace (see [set loan officer](#set_loan_officer)) and it is set on the approval.
+> This operation is not necessary, if your loan officers have an identity in europace (see [set loan officer](#set_loan_officer)) and it is set on the approval.

 Requirement:
 - the caller is loan officer for the approval